This page is brought to you by: masonry specialists at Brownescontracting.com

-Many first time fliers jump onto the internet expecting it to be a quick, easy, and cheap way to book transportation to their children's summer hockey camps.
+Many first time fliers jump onto the internet expecting it to be a quick, easy, and cheap way to book flights to their vacation destination.
 However, in reality, booking a flight is rarely both cheap and easy.
 Often you will have to sacrifice more time to find a cheap flight.
 To prevent you from having to spend days on the internet or in travel agency offices looking for the right flight, we've compiled these tips on booking flights for beginners.

 The more flexible you are with your vacation dates the better the deal you will be able to get because you can find and book during the airline's off-peak times to save money.
 The more people who want to fly during a given season (such as Christmas or Spring Break) the more expensive the flight will be.
-Even if you're booking the flight to go to a aircraft maintenance software conference, consider staying in the city a few extra days to take advantage of cheaper weekday flights.
+Even if you're booking the flight to go to a wedding or conference say, consider staying in the city a few extra days to take advantage of cheaper weekday flights.

 Use an Agency

 It can be frustrating and time consuming to comb though thirty airlines worth of flight schedules looking for the cheapest flight, so use a travel agency instead.
-There are online agencies such as Expedia and Travelocity that you can use from home and in person ones in your local mall that you can visit in person.
-Not only does the agency have access to all flight schedules but they are often given deal packages and vouchers for bonus days at Niagara Falls hotels that are not available to regular airline customers.
+There are online agencies such as Flight Network that you can use from home and in person ones in your local mall that you can visit in person.
+Not only does the agency have access to all flight schedules but they are often given deal packages and vouchers for bonus days or other perks that are not available to regular airline customers.